 The Tissue System is classified into three parts,

-- Epidermal tissue system, which includes cuticle, epidermis, epidermal hairs, root hairs, trichomes, and stomata.
+Epidermal tissue system, has root hairs, epidermis, cuticle, epidermal hairs, stomata, and trichomes.

-- Ground tissue system, made up of parenchyma, collenchyma, sclerenchyma, forms the main bulk of the plant; and
+Ground tissue system, composed of sclerenchyma, parenchyma and collenchyma, forms the main bulk of the plant; and

-- Vascular tissue system which is made up of xylem and phloem.
+Vascular tissue system which is composed of xylem and phloem.
 The vascular bundles form the conducting tissue and translocate water, minerals and food material.